filecoin-project/filecoin-docs/docs/reference/README.md

 ### Other wallets

 The wallets below support FIL tokens.
-We recommend verifying that these have been security audited by reputable 3rd party auditors and that the codebase is open sourced. _Please evaluate these for security risks at your own discretion_, as an insecure wallet may lead to loss of funds.
+We recommend verifying that these have been security audited by reputable 3rd party auditors and that the codebase is open sourced. _Please evaluate these wallets for security risks at your own discretion_, as an insecure wallet may lead to loss of funds.

 - [TrustWallet](https://trustwallet.com/) - [open source](https://github.com/trustwallet/wallet-core) on Github, official mobile wallet of Binance
 - [ImToken](https://token.im/)